By Steve & Tamami Laser

 Visit the following links for our additional 2019 Tokyo Motor Show stories:

-News source, photos and videos courtesy Nissan Motor Corp., Honda Motor Co.
+News sources and photos courtesy of Nissan Motor Corp., Honda Motor Co.
 Ltd., Mazda Motor Corp., Mitsubishi Motors Corp., and the Japan Automobile Manufacturers Association (JAMA)

 Note: Features, specifications and launch timing for Japanese-market production models mentioned in this story are subject to change without notice

 Story (commentary) © 2019 CarNichiWa.com